Delimitation Commission

 The Delimitation Commission is an independent high-powered body constituted by the Government of India under the Delimitation Acts passed by Parliament.
 Its objective is to readjust the territorial boundaries of electoral constituencies for Lok Sabha and State Legislative Assemblies based on the latest census.
 The decisions of the Delimitation Commission have the force of law and cannot be challenged in court.

-Overview of Delimitation Commission
+Delimitation Commission Overview

 The Delimitation Commission works towards maintaining democratic balance by redistributing seats as per population shifts.
 It is composed of a retired Supreme Court judge, the Chief Election Commissioner, and the State Election Commissioners of the respective states.
 Its impartial and binding decisions uphold the constitutional mandate of equal representation.

-Overview of Delimitation Commission | |
+| Delimitation Commission Overview | |

 | Feature | Description |